 Makar Sankranti/ Magha Bihu/ Pongal (14 January)

-Gudi Padwa, Ugadi and Chaitra Sukhladi are essentially a spring festival—referred to differently in various states of India—that marks the beginning of the lunisolar new year for Marathi and Konkani Hindus living along the western coast and south India.
+Gudi Padwa, Ugadi, and Chaitra Sukhladi are essentially spring festivals, referred to differently in various states of India, that mark the beginning of the lunisolar new year for Marathi and Konkani Hindus living along the western coast and in southern India.

 Raksha Bandhan (9 August)